-What Jesus did in Mark 11 has little in common with trying to help the needy using church property.
-What Jesus did occurred at Jerusalem's temple, which was considered the "house of God" and a house of prayer for all the nations.
-He was not angry with those in the temple area because they were earning a living, which every person needs to do.
+What Jesus did in Mark 11:15 - 17 has little in common with helping the needy, using church property, through fundraising.
+What he did occurred at Jerusalem's temple, which was considered the "house of God" for all the nations.
+He was not angry with those in the temple area because they were earning a living.
 He was mad, and understandably so, because these businesses were taking advantage of people!
-They were making a dishonest gain by cheating and robbing people for something (like temple money or animals for sacrifices), they had to have in order to worship at the temple.
+They were making a dishonest gain by cheating and robbing people for something (like temple money or animals for sacrifices) they had to have in order to make an offering.
 This is why he said these businesses had turned the temple into a den of thieves (or robbers) in verse 17.

-Fundraising, whether it is on the grounds of where the church meets or in its buildings, is different from what Jesus condemned in Mark 11.
 The word "church" in the New Testament is the Greek word ekklesia (Strong's Concordance Number #G1577).
 It means a community of converted members (called-out ones) on earth or saints in heaven.
 As such, it is NOT used to refer to a building, group of buildings, areas, etc. used by Christians for worship.
 The "church," when referencing Christians as individuals who meet together, is indeed holy (Colossians 3:12, etc.).
-A building or plot of land USED by Christians is not, of itself, HOLY.
-This is in contrast to God's temple in Jerusalem, which was not only dedicated to God but the building itself was set apart as holy directly by HIM.
+A building or plot of land USED by Christians is not (whether used for fundraising or not), of itself, HOLY.
+This is in contrast to the temple in Jerusalem, which was not only dedicated to God but was set apart for special use directly by him.

 Additionally, Jesus condemned those at the temple because they were robbing or stealing from others for their OWN benefit.
 Raising funds on church owned property by selling stuff (usually donated) at a reasonable fee and using the proceeds for OTHERS who have legitimate needs is a far cry from robbery for godless gain.